+You must maintain records demonstrating the source and details of all contributions.
 You must disclose every contributor and contribution to the CFB.
 You must collect the following information for every contribution and enter it in C-SMART:

-- The contributor's name and home address. - The contributor's employment information-occupation, employer name, and employer address-if a single contribution or the total of multiple contributions equals \$100 or more. - Type of contribution (i.e., check, cash, money order, credit/debit card, or in-kind). - Amount of contribution.
+- \ The contributor's name and home address. - \ The contributor's employment information-occupation, employer name, and employer address-if a single contribution or the total of multiple contributions is greater than \$99. - \ Type of contribution (i.e., check, cash, money order, credit/debit card, or in-kind). - \ Amount of contribution.

 For monetary contributions, have the contributor fill out and sign a contribution card.
-A basic contribution looks like the following sample.
+A basic contribution looks like the following sample on page 24.